-- provide a high level indication of the performance of the service (i.e. a bell-weather of the service's 'health' and its impact), - link directly between service provision, activities, and impacts of its work, - · measure the current position (and have history to be able to show trend); and, - are published on a regular and frequent basis (monthly or quarterly).
+- provide a high level indication of the performance of the service (i.e. a bell-weather of the service's 'health' and its impact), - link directly between service provision, activities, and impacts of its work, - measure the current position (and have history to be able to show trend); and, - are published on a regular and frequent basis (monthly or quarterly).

-Overall, during the last year out of 41 indicators, 14 achieved the year-end target, 7 are awaiting final audited position, and 20, not achieving their expected position.
+Overall, during the last year out of 40 indicators, 21 achieved the year-end target, 3 are awaiting final audited position, and 16, not achieving their expected position.

 Deliver economic growth that works for all Measure Lower is Better / Higher is Better Target Target Achieved?
-Number of jobs created through procurement activity Higher 40 Data Not Available Percentage of spend via Small to Medium Enterprises Higher 45% Data Not Available Percentage of spend via local suppliers Higher 55% Data Not Available Cleanliness of the city - Percentage of streets that fall below standard for litter Lower 6% No Percentage of Domestic Waste Recycled Higher 50% No Number of in-person visits to Libraries Higher 940,000 (10% tolerance) No Number of on-line visits to Libraries Higher 149,000 (10% tolerance) Yes Visitor numbers to the council's cultural facilities (Heritage, Leisure, City Hall and New Theatre) Higher 2,160,000 (10% tolerance) No Employment infrastructure - office / industrial / warehousing jobs granted planning permission Higher 300 pa Yes Enterprises receiving support through ERDF programmes (12hrs of support or £1000 grant awarded) Higher 80 pa No Employment enablement - No. of jobs created / safeguarded through the conversion of New / Established Inward Investment projects Higher 400 pa Yes Commercial Property Estate - Percentage of units vacant Lower 5% Yes Combined Not in Education, Employment or Training, and Not Known Lower Within 1% of national average Yes
+Number of jobs created through procurement activity Higher 40 Yes Percentage of spend via Small to Medium Enterprises Higher 45% Yes Percentage of spend via local suppliers Higher 55% Yes Cleanliness of the city - Percentage of streets that fall below standard for litter Lower 6% No Percentage of Domestic Waste Recycled Higher 50% No Number of in-person visits to Libraries Higher 940,000 (10% tolerance) No Number of on-line visits to Libraries Higher 149,000 (10% tolerance) Yes Visitor numbers to the council's cultural facilities (Heritage, Leisure, City Hall and New Theatre) Higher 2,160,000 (10% tolerance) No Employment infrastructure - office / industrial / warehousing jobs granted planning permission Higher 300 pa Yes Enterprises receiving support through ERDF programmes (12hrs of support or £1000 grant awarded) Higher 80 pa Yes Employment enablement - No. of jobs created / safeguarded through the conversion of New / Established Inward Investment projects Higher 400 pa Yes Commercial Property Estate - Percentage of units vacant Lower 5% Yes Combined Not in Education, Employment or Training, and Not Known Lower Within 1% of national average Yes

-Create Inclusive, resilient ar nd safe communi ties Target Achieved?
-Referrals to children's social care (Rate per 10 000) Lower Reduction No Total number of Early Help Referrals Higher Increase No Percentage of Assessments completed within 45 Days Higher 90% No Children Subject to a Child Protection Plan (Rate per 10 000) Lower Show reduction against baseline Yes Actual Number of Looked After Children Lower Reduce by 10% No Percentage of 2 year olds accessing free nursery provision Higher 80% Yes Qualified Social Worker Average Caseloads Lower 16 No Care Leavers - Not in Education, Employment, or Training (NEET) Lower Reduction from baseline (2017/18) Yes Percentage of Children Looked After with 3 or More Placements Lower 10% No Domestic violence - repeat referrals as a percentage of referrals received Lower Reduction from 18% baseline (2015/16) No Number of Rough Sleepers Lower 16 No Speed of processing new benefit claims (days) Lower NC <28 days Data Not Available Speed of processing change in circumstances (days) Lower CiC <18 days Data Not Available Permanent admissions to residential and nursing care homes, per 100,000 population (ASCOF 2A Part 2 ages 65+) Lower 784 No Reducing Delayed Discharge of care: Average daily delays attributable to Adult Social Care, per 100,000 adult population Lower 3.4 Data Not Available Community See and Solve: Number of long term adults (18+) with social care packages active at end of period (SALT LTS001b) Lower Reduction Yes Proportion who successfully completed alcohol treatment and did not re-present within 6 months Higher 40.1% No Percentage of children who received a 2-21⁄2 year health visitor review Higher 90% No
+Create Inclusive, resilient a nd safe communit ies Measure Lower is Better / Higher is Better Target Target Achieved?
+Referrals to children's social care (Rate per 10 000) Lower Reduction No Total number of Early Help Referrals Higher Increase Yes Percentage of Assessments completed within 45 Days Higher 90% No Children Subject to a Child Protection Plan (Rate per 10,000) Lower Show reduction against baseline No Actual Number of Looked After Children Lower Reduce by 10% No Percentage of 2 year olds accessing free nursery provision Higher 80% No Qualified Social Worker Average Caseloads Lower 16 No Care Leavers - Not in Education, Employment, or Training (NEET) Lower Reduction from baseline (2017/18) Yes Percentage of Children Looked After with 3 or More Placements Lower 10% No Domestic violence - repeat referrals as a percentage of referrals received Lower Reduction from 18% baseline (2015/16) No Number of Rough Sleepers Lower 16 Yes Speed of processing new benefit claims (days) Lower NC <28 days Yes Speed of processing change in circumstances (days) Lower CiC <18 days Yes Permanent admissions to residential and nursing care homes, per 100,000 population (ASCOF 2A Part 2 ages 65+) Lower 1,000 Yes Reducing Delayed Discharge of care: Average daily delays attributable to Adult Social Care, per 100,000 adult population Lower 3.4 Data Not Available Community See and Solve: Number of long term adults (18+) with social care packages active at end of period (SALT LTS001b) Lower Reduction Yes Proportion who successfully completed alcohol treatment and did not re-present within 6 months Higher 40.1% Data Not Available Percentage of children who received a 2-21⁄2 year health visitor review Higher 90% Data Not Available